 It wasn’t even 4:00 p.m. when we exited Trail Ridge Road, but park’s rangers already closed the highest sections of the route.
 Several cars, slowly emerging from the fog, were returning to the lower elevations.
 The traffic in the opposite direction was put, as it was clear at this time, on a months-long halt.

-We were so close to be some of those travelers, hoping for a sudden road opening on the other lane of the route.
+We were so close to being those travelers that hoped for a sudden road opening on the other lane of the route.
 Yet thanks to that short note at the Bear Lake ranger station, we were able to squeeze the Tundra Communities Trail hike into our Rocky Mountain’s adventures.
 Many more attractions along Trail Ridge Road had to wait for our next visit.

 Is Tundra Communities Trail Worth It?

 But sometimes, it’s an experience you get while on the trail that matters more than anything else.
 So to answer this question, yes, the hike and bizarre rock formations along the Tundra Communities Trail were worth it.
-Now let’s get you started on – I hope not that extreme – the hike and adventures along the short Tundra Communities Trail.
+Now let’s get you started on – I hope not that extreme – the hike and your own adventure along the short Tundra Communities Trail.

 Tundra Communities Trail: Hike Stats